betaveros/xxb/README.markdown

 # xxb

 xxb is a fancy/silly xxd replacement I wrote in like 2015 or something, for fun and to learn about what extremely low-level Haskell was like.
+I seem to have forgotten about it for two years, though.
 Features include:

 * Ability to produce colored output
 * Different methods for displaying bytes as one or two characters on the right-side column of the hexdump